Fortnite seasonal events

 Fortnite is a free-to-play video game platform developed by Epic Games.
-Fortnite originally was developed as the cooperative player-versus-environment survival game, Fortnite: Save the World, released in July 2017.
-The game's developed shifted significantly following the beta release of the Fortnite Battle Royale in September 2017, a battle royale game where 100 players compete to be the last player standing after dropping from an airborne Battle Bus onto an island featuring several points of interests (POIs), a wide spread of various weapons and gear, and a harmful storm front that periodically shrinks in size to draw players into smaller areas on the island.
-This new mode drew numerous players to the game.
-With Fortnite Battle Royales success, Epic expanded the Fortnite platform for other games and user-created modes built atop the Unreal Engine and Unreal Editor for Fortnite (UEFN) system.
-By 2025, Fortnite supports the Epic-developed Fortnite Battle Royale, Fortnite: Save the World, Lego Fortnite, Fortnite Festival, Rocket Racing, and Fortnite Ballistic, along with user-created games in Fortnite Creative and Fall Guys.Since December 2017, Fortnite has included seasonal content tied to a battle pass with various cosmetic reward, each season lasting for about two to three months.
-Starting around the fourth season, in May 2018, Epic began introducing a narrative structure to their season to explain changes to the island and for introduction of licensed cosmetic items.
-Fortnite has conducted continuous collaborations, such as with Disney, Marvel, and DC Comics.
-This has opened up a large spectrum of new cosmetics to collect.
+Fortnite originally was developed as the cooperative player-versus-environment survival game, Fortnite Save the World, released in July 2017.
+The game's development shifted significantly following the beta release of the Fortnite Battle Royale in September 2017, a battle royale game where 100 players compete to be the last player standing.
+After dropping from an airborne Battle Bus onto an island featuring several points of interest (POIs), players gather various weapons and gear.
+During a round of gameplay, a harmful storm front periodically shrinks while moving across the map, drawing players into smaller areas on the island.

+This new mode proved exceptionally popular, drawing large numbers of players.
+With Fortnite Battle Royales success, Epic expanded the Fortnite platform to include other games and user-created modes built atop Unreal Engine and the Unreal Editor for Fortnite (UEFN) system.

+Since December 2017, Fortnite has included seasonal content purchasable via the battle pass, with various cosmetic rewards.
+Each season lasts for two to three months.
+Starting towards the end of the third season in April 2018, Epic began introducing a narrative structure to their seasons, to explain changes to the island and to introduce new licensed cosmetic items.
+Fortnite has conducted continuous collaborations, such as with Disney, Marvel, and Star Wars themed seasons.

+By 2025, the Fortnite platform supported the Epic-developed games Fortnite Battle Royale, Fortnite: Save the World, Lego Fortnite, Fortnite Festival, Rocket Racing, and Fortnite Ballistic, along with user-created games in Fortnite Creative and Fall Guys.